Mad-glitc/VaultlLinks/README.md

 Contributions are welcome.

-Fork the repository and submit a Pull Request.
+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Open a Pull Request

 ---